linrally/ndi-serial-emulator/README.md

 Open Brainsight on the second machine and navigate to the Polaris Configuration window.
 Scan for all serial devices.
 The virtual emulator should appear with the serial number P6-00000 and status OK & Tracking.
 If you run into any issues, try resetting the device and scanning all serial ports again.

 Upload the ROM files of trackers you wish to use.
-Each tracking device is assigned a port handle (more details in the NDI Polaris API).
+Each tracking device is assigned a port handle (more details in the NDI Polaris Polaris Application Program Interface Guide).
 Use these port handles to assign pose time seris data within the emulator, simulating motion.

 ## Usage (Virtual Connection)
 Create a virtual serial port using socat.